Zymat-dk/ZymatDocs/docs/base/settings.md

 ## decimalCount
 `type: int`
+`range: 0-15`
 ### Description
-This setting describes the amount of decimals to be displayed.
+This setting describes the amount of decimal places to display.

 ### Examples